 She used to have downtime during nursing shifts to chat with patients and their family members.
 She used to not feel so much anxiety at work, or at home.
 She used to not have to worry about her profession putting her family at risk.

-A year into working in a COVID-19 unit at Abilene’s Hendrick Hospital, those comforts are gone.
+A year into working in a COVID-19 unit at Abilene’s Hendrick Medical Center North, those comforts are gone.
 But Chelsea Van Meter, RN, CMSRN, is taking life one shift at a time.

 “I’ve faced some of the greatest challenges of my career,” said Van Meter, who is in her second year as an instructor in ACU’s School of Nursing.
 “Nurses nationwide are battling burnout and fatigue.
 I am constantly reminding myself not to forget basic needs, and I’ve had to establish effective coping mechanisms and build and cultivate resilience.”